webonyx/graphql-php/UPGRADE.md

 }
 ```

+### Breaking: Cached AST of version 0.11.x is not compatible with 0.12.x.
+That's because description in AST is now a separate node, not just a string.
+Make sure to renew caches.

 ### Breaking: Most of previously deprecated classes and methods were removed
 See deprecation notices for previous versions in details.